 Climate Change as Alteration

-Similarly, climate change can be seen as paradigmatic alteration in our place on Earth based on new science and technology.
+Similarly, climate change can be seen as a paradigmatic alteration in our place on Earth based on new science and technology.
 In short, computer modeling and data collection from carbon dating and satellite views reconfigured our knowledge of Earth’s climate.

 After the 1980s, these innovations allowed us to better know the weather tomorrow as well as in the next decade.
 In addition, we could now chart past climate patterns.
-New information informed clearer view of the impact human development had on Earth, particularly in the era of massive burning of fossil fuels for energy.
+New information informed a clearer view of the impact human development had on Earth, particularly in the era of massive burning of fossil fuels for energy.

 At the end of the 20th-century, our new understanding of Earth’s past and future was, frankly, even more revolutionary than the realization that our planet was round.
 This new paradigm contained opportunities for entirely new economic development while also helping to ensure human survival on Earth.

-In addition to significant political accomplishments such as the 2015 Paris Climate Agreement, the new paradigm of climate change ushered in remarkable, behind-the-scenes system of trans-border scientific cooperation for data collection and modeling.
+In addition to significant political accomplishments such as the 2015 Paris Climate Agreement, the new paradigm of climate change ushered in a remarkable, behind-the-scenes system of trans-border scientific cooperation for data collection and modeling.
 The United States Agency for International Development, for instance, operated the Climate Change Adaptation Program, which was premised on climate change as a destabilizing force in threatened parts of the world.
 Similar to the Cold War idea of “the domino theory,” such strategic efforts were based in the inclusion of climate change as a consideration of national security and military planning, which was established by the George W. Bush administration.

 Today, though, amidst Trump’s efforts to leave the Paris Accord and to rollback Efficiency Standards for American vehicles, funding for climate-related research will end in 2019.